DarshanAjudiya7/SQL_CODE/README.md

----

-## 🙌 Contributing
+🙌 Contributing

 Want to add your own queries or suggest improvements?
 Feel free to open a pull request or issue.
 Contributions are welcome!

----

-## 👨‍💻 Author
+👨‍💻 Author

 Darshan Ajudiya
 📧 Email | 🌐 GitHub

----

-## 📄 License
+📄 License

 This project is open-source and available under the MIT License.

----

-## ⭐ If you find this helpful, don't forget to star the repository!
+⭐ If you find this helpful, don't forget to star the repository!

----

-##Let me know if you want this directly uploaded to your repo or need a PDF version for submission.
+Let me know if you want this directly uploaded to your repo or need a PDF version for submission.

 # SQL_CODE